g13net/attacking-llms/README.md

 Large Language Models(LLMs) are increasing in popularity and use.
 These machine-learning AI systems introduce new attack vectors for penetration testers and risk to an organization.

 The primary risks introduced by the LLMs include, but are not limited to:
 - Contaminating the model with inaccurate data
 - Extracting secrets
 - Causing the system to divulge dangerous information
 - Causing the system to perform an action it would normally not
 - Gaining access to another user's data

-This guide will contain common attack methods to utilize when assessing one of these systems.
+This guide will contain common LLM injections attacks to utilize when assessing one of these systems.

 ## Methods